Bridgeconn/VachanOnline-v2/docs/desktop/docs/websiteNavigation.md

 <img src="/img/assets/navigation.png"  width="1000px" alt="navigation"/>

-From here the user can access the following Features from the landing page:
+From here the user can access the following features from the landing page:

 1. [Study Bible](./studyBible) **(1, 6, 10)**